zitadel/zitadel/docs/docs/concepts/usecases/saas.md

 ### Project Grant

-To give a customer permissions to a project, a project grant to the customer is needed (search the granted organization by its domain).
+To give a customer permissions to a project, a project grant to the customers organization is needed (search the granted organization by its domain).
-It is also possible to delegate only specific roles of the project to a customer.
+It is also possible to delegate only specific roles of the project to a certain customer.
 As soon as a project grant exists, the customer will see the project in the granted projects section of his organization and will be able to authorize his own users to the given project.

 ## Authorizations

 To give a user permission to a project an authorization is needed.
-All organizations which own the project or got it granted are able to authorize users.
+All organizations which own the project or received a grant are able to authorize users.
 It is also possible to authorize users outside the own company if the exact login name of the user is known.

 ## Project Login